Pekadii/YouTube-Ad-Blocker/README.md

 > 3. Go to `chrome://extensions/` or `opera://extensions/`.
 > 4. Enable **Developer mode** (toggle in the top-right corner).
 > 5. Click **Load unpacked** and select the downloaded folder containing the extension files.
-> 6. For any reason a ad does pop up just click CLT + R!
+> 6. For any reason a ad does pop up just click CTRL + R!

 ## How It Works
 The extension uses: